A great résumé can open doors for new grads as they make the transition from college life to the career world.

 A stellar résumé does you no good if employers don't know how to get in touch with you.
 This information should be at the top of your résumé.

-Cartwright says there's something else you may want to include in this section: a link to your LinkedIn profile.
+Cartwright says may also want to include a link to your LinkedIn® profile in this section.

 In creating your personal branding statement, remember to: